-We value the views of our shareholders and engage with them to solicit their feedback and to provide information about our strategies, ESG matters and executive compensation.
-We generally invite shareholders who collectively own approximately 70% of our stock to meet with us.
-In early 2022, we also invited our largest shareholders to meet with our Lead Independent Director.
-We met with shareholders owning 22% and 10% of our stock in 2021 and early 2022, respectively.
-At the suggestion of our shareholders and their advisers, in the past we have made improvements to our executive and director compensation programs (such as the granting of only performance-based long-term equity awards to our NEOs, extending the vesting period for NEO long-term equity awards to three-year cliff vesting and increasing the stock ownership guidelines for both NEOs and directors) and have enhanced our ESG reporting.
-Our ESG report is published on our website.
+We value the views of our shareholders.
+In addition to our ordinary course meetings with investors throughout the year, we also seek to engage with them to solicit their feedback and to provide information about our strategies, corporate sustainability matters and executive compensation.
+As part of this effort, we generally invite shareholders who collectively own approximately 70% of our stock to meet with us.
+We met with shareholders owning 22% and 10% of our stock in 2021 and 2022, respectively.
+With input from shareholders and their advisers, in the past we have made improvements to our executive and director compensation programs (such as the granting of only performance-based longterm equity awards to our NEOs, extending the vesting period for NEO long-term equity awards to threeyear cliff vesting and increasing the stock ownership guidelines for both NEOs and directors) and have enhanced our Corporate Sustainability Report, which is available on our website.

-At each of the 2019, 2020 and 2021 Annual Meetings, more than 95% of the "Say on Pay" votes cast were in support of the compensation of our NEOs.
+At each of the 2020, 2021 and 2022 Annual Meetings, more than 95% of the "Say on Pay" votes cast were in support of the compensation of our NEOs.
 The Committee views these voting results as confirmation of shareholder support of our executive compensation program.